am-nm-collab/gpt-job-app/README.md

 # Limitations

+- No linkedin API access, just using mock data.
+So won't really work for a linkedin profile.
 - Still working on finishing touches on storing the resume, right now it just dumps each description for each job into an ugly JSON, need to tweak that
 - The prompts could be much better.